-- 1. Changing the speed units:
+1. Changing the speed units:

-- 1 Start the motorcycle.

-- 2 Press the M (Mode) button.

-- Keep it pressed for several seconds and the speed units will change from km/h to mph and vice versa, depending on their initial setting.
+- 1 Start the motorcycle. - 2 Press the (SET) button. - Press less than 2 seconds to display the ride time (hour) or mileage (km / mi). - Press and hold more than 10 seconds, the speed units will change from km/h to mph and vice versa, depending on their initial setting.